 “[These films] reflect the multiplicities of the Arab world.
 The idea in all my teaching and writing is that we can’t generalise when we talk about the Arab world and more specifically, Arab women.
 We need to define which country we’re talking about and in which period.
 Are we referring to an urban or countryside context?
 Which social classes are we targeting?
 Which generation is at the centre of our discourse?
 This is something that I try to discuss through these movies.”

-The Arab Women Film Festival offers recourse to this public perception of Arab women.
-It allows stories of Arab women and the Middle East to be communicated in a way that is not simplified and exotified for the general public.
+The Arab Women Film Festival offers recourse to misguided public perception.
+It allows stories of Arab women and the Middle East to be communicated in a way that is not simplified for a Western audience.
 The stories of these filmmakers are refreshingly diverse, unapologetic, and powerful.
-These films can therefore be a small form of action that contributes to creating a new discourse surrounding Arab women in Australia—one that is fostered by Arab women themselves.
-Although Dr Lucia Sorbera acknowledges that more forms of action must be taken, the Arab Women Film Festival is definitely a start.

 Within a university sphere, the Arab Women Film Festival also has particular value in its ability to engage with academics and students of other disciplines.
-This is a goal that corresponds with their participation in a broader project titled ‘A Continuing Spring: Arab and Australian views on social justice, economic development, and cultures of freedom’.
+This is a goal that corresponds to the film festival’s participation in a broader project titled ‘A Continuing Spring: Arab and Australian views on social justice, economic development, and cultures of freedom’.
 Funded by the Council for Arab-Australian Relations, this project aims to create a space where discussion and informed knowledge of the Arab world can be shared among a broad community consisting of Arab-Australian intellectuals, Australian intellectuals, public intellectuals, and students.

 For Sorbera, the film provides the opportunity to inform those who may not have prior knowledge of the issues explored in these films.
-For this, she says, an open mind is the most important tool.
+“Going into these films, an open mind is the most important tool.”